Gascon dialect: Linguistic classification

-While many scholars accept that Occitan may constitute a single language, some authors reject this opinion and even the name Occitan: instead, they argue that the latter is a cover term for a family of distinct lengas d'òc rather than dialects of a single language.
+While it is generally accepted that Occitan constitutes a single language, some authors reject this opinion and even the name Occitan: instead, they argue that the latter is a cover term for a family of distinct lengas d'òc rather than dialects of a single language.
 Gascon, in particular, is distinct enough linguistically to have been described as a language in its own right.

 Basque substrate

 The language spoken in Gascony before Roman rule was part of the Basque dialectal continuum (see Aquitanian language); the fact that the word 'Gascon' comes from the Latin root vasco/vasconem, which is the same root that gives us 'Basque', implies that the speakers identified themselves at some point as Basque.
 There is a proven Basque substrate in the development of Gascon.
-This explains some of the major differences that exist between Gascon and other Occitan dialects.
+This explains some of the major differences that exist between Gascon and Occitan dialects.

 A typically Gascon feature that may arise from this substrate is the change from "f" to "h".
 Where a word originally began with /[f]/ in Latin, such as festa 'party/feast', this sound was weakened to aspirated /[h]/ and then, in some areas, lost altogether; according to the substrate theory, this is due to the Basque dialects' lack of an equivalent //f// phoneme, causing Gascon hèsta /[ˈhɛsto]/ or /[ˈɛsto]/.
 A similar change took place in Spanish.
 Thus, Latin facere gives Spanish hacer (/[aˈθer]/) (or, in some parts of southwestern Andalusia, /[haˈsɛɾ]/).
 Another phonological effect resulting from the Basque substrate may have been Gascon's reluctance to pronounce a //r// at the beginning of words, resolved by means of a prothetical vowel.

 Although some linguists deny the plausibility of the Basque substrate theory, it is widely assumed that Basque, the "Circumpyrenean" language (as put by Basque linguist Alfonso Irigoyen and defended by Koldo Mitxelena, 1982), is the underlying language spreading around the Pyrenees onto the banks of the Garonne River, maybe as far east as the Mediterranean in Roman times (niska cited by Joan Coromines as the name of each nymph taking care of the Roman spa Arles de Tech in Roussillon, etc.).
 Basque gradually eroded across Gascony in the High Middle Ages (Basques from the Val d'Aran cited still circa 1000), with vulgar Latin and Basque interacting and mingling, but eventually with the former replacing the latter north of the east and middle Pyrenees and developing into Gascon.